 For all emergency situations, push in the red mushroom E-STOP button.
-To restart, turn the key switch ON, and pull out the E-STOP button.
+To restart, turn the key switch ON, pull out the E-STOP button and depress the START/HORN button.

 Figure 3.2: JRT Transmitter

 Spare Transmitter Setup

 This section covers how to set up a spare or replacement JRT transmitter.